Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 For example;, if you want users to navigate around your application or manage your application’s `state` at a broader level, you’re going to need to use additional, third-party libraries such as `Redux` and `React Router`.

 A common complaint with React is the learning curve.
-It is not as steep as a framework as Angular, but it does not have the simplest learning curve and can leave some aspiring React developers stumped with particular mechanisms such as updating `state` and passing data via the `props` object.
+It is not as steep a framework as Angular, but it does not have the simplest learning curve and can leave some aspiring React developers stumped with particular mechanisms such as updating `state` and passing data via the `props` object.

 For experienced developers or teams using agreed development standards, this might be less of a problem.
 However, for newcomers to both React and frontend development in general, being turned loose with the React library without a clear set of best practices or other guidelines can lead to poor coding standards, code quality issues, and frustration as you receive conflicting advice on how to approach `component` development.

 Don’t worry.
-In this course, you’ll explore some of the most popular and common approaches to fill in the blanks React leaves us with.
+In this course, you’ll explore some of the most popular and common approaches to fill in the blanks React leaves you with.

 ## First React App - The Greeting App

 Before you dive into more deep and challenging topics, let's have some fun building an app.
-Your first React app will present your users with an input and send them a friendly greeting message. you  build a really simple React app that accepts a `name` from our user and displays this as part of a nice greeting message.
+Your first React app will present your users with an input, and send them a friendly greeting message.
+You build a really simple React app that accepts a `name` from your user and displays this as part of a nice greeting message.

 Let’s look at what you’ll be building.